Keynote Speakers

 Clinton has contributed significantly to professional bodies, including the Australian Indigenous Psychologists Association and the Indigenous Allied Health Association, reflecting his deep commitment to First Nation’s well-being, cultural heritage, and environmental health.
 His achievements include receiving Griffith University's Most Outstanding First Nations Alumnus Award and the IAHA Health Professional of the Year.
 A spirited competitor, Clinton enjoys motorbiking, surfing, rock climbing, and has participated in Australian Ninja Warrior and UNAA Ninja Championships, demonstrating his dynamic and multifaceted life.

-Claire Pearce profile photo
+Flick Grey profile photo

 Invited Speakers